-The Joint Program combines the capabilities of two complementary interdisciplinary research centers: the Center for Global Change Science (CGCS) and the Center for Energy and Environmental Policy Research (CEEPR).
-Resources of the parent centers are strengthened by links to the Marine Biological Laboratory's Ecosystems Center in Woods Hole, MA; the MIT Climate Modeling Initiative; and other MIT environmental programs.
+The Joint Program combines the capabilities of two complementary research centers: the Center for Global Change Science (CGCS) and the Center for Energy and Environmental Policy Research (CEEPR).
+Resources of the parent centers are strengthened by links to the Marine Biological Laboratory's Ecosystems Center in Woods Hole, MA; the MIT Climate Modeling Initiative; and other MIT programs.
 Cooperative efforts engage the Joint Program with leading research institutions and nonprofit organizations worldwide.
-Financial support is provided by an international group of sponsors from government organizations, foundations, and industry.
+Financial support is provided by an international consortium of sponsors from government organizations, foundations, and industry.

 The Joint Program's primary research tool is the MIT Integrated Global System Model (IGSM) framework, which is a facility for simulating global change and for assessing the effects of policy proposals.
-IGSM is a comprehensive modeling framework for analyzing potential anthropogenic global climate change and its social and environmental consequences.
+IGSM is a comprehensive framework for analyzing potential anthropogenic global climate change and its social and environmental consequences.
 It combines models of the Earth system and models of human activities and the economy to address global change issues with a holistic, systemic approach.
 The IGSM can be used to evaluate probabilities, uncertainties, risk, and costs and benefits—information crucial to policy decision making.

 Joint Program members communicate research results and interpret policy relevance of analytical work through many professional activities, including publications, workshops, corporate and public briefings, and media interviews.
 Special briefings from program members have been requested by the US Congress and federal and state agencies, by governmental ministries and international organizations, and by independent research panels.
 Joint Program research is communicated directly to sponsors through the MIT Global Change Forum.
 This semiannual event brings together representatives of industry, government, international entities, and research groups for analysis and discussion of science and policy aspects of global change, and for independent assessment of studies and policy proposals.